geode-sdk/docs/geometrydash/tags.md

 ## Shake

 Shake tags make text shake.
-To use this, please follow the example below:
+Below is an example:

 ```
 <co>I HAVE SAID TOO MUCH!
 QUICKLY TO THE <s260>CHOPPER!</s></c>